What is the School Council?

 How do we know our School Councillors?

 Councillors can be spotted in and around school by the badges that they wear.
-A notice board in the school entrance displays photographs and names of all current School Councillors including minutes of the last meeting.
+A notice board in the school entrance displays photographs of all current School Councillors including minutes of the last meeting.

 What do School Councillors do?